DeanLeong/sql-intro-lesson/readme.md

 ### Objectives
 *After this lesson, students will be able to:*

-- [ ] Describe the relationship between tables, rows and columns
 - [ ] Interact with the PSQL command line
 - [ ] Create and DELETE a database
 - [ ] Create and DELETE a table